Jordan Shimmell

-Jordan Shimmell (born 10 October 1988, in Sheboygan, Wisconsin, United States) is an American amateur heavyweight boxer best known for winning the National Golden Gloves and the US Champion at 201 lbs in 2009.
+Jordan Shimmell (born 10 October 1988) is an American former professional boxer.
+He competed in the cruiserweight division and his professional record is 20–2 (16 KOs).
+He last fought in May 2016.
+He is best known for winning the National Golden Gloves and the US Champion title at 201 lbs in 2009.

+Early life

+Shimmell was born in Sheboygan, Wisconsin, United States.

 Amateur career

 Shimmell started boxing at age eight and won the Michigan Silver Gloves State Championship in 1998, 2000 and 2003.
 He also won the Michigan Junior Olympics State Championship in 1999, 2000, 2001, 2003, 2004 and 2005.
 Shimmell won the Great Lakes (Region 5) Junior Olympic Championship in 2003, 2004 and 2005.
 He advanced to the National Junior Olympics Championships both years he was eligible.
 He won the bronze medal in the 189 pound division at the 2004 National Junior Olympics Championships.
 In the 2005 National Junior Olympics Championships, Shimmell won the gold medal in the heavyweight (201 pound) division He defeated the defending National Junior Olympic champion Bear Richardson, the brother of Olympian Rock Allen, by a score of 6–1.
 Also as a Junior Olympic division boxer (ages 8–16), He won the National Junior Golden Gloves Championship in 2001, 2003 and 2004.